MudroadWhite/pm-neo4j-helper/README.md

 Username, password, and bolt url for the Neo4j database should be set in `conf.json`.
 The Neo4j database must have its bolt connection enabled.

+Command line arguments are also available to use.
+See the [configuration](#configuration) section below.

 ## Script Syntax & Functionalities

 ### General Location Info Setting